-Moreover, you can restore any or created backups right from SqlBak’s web interface.
+Moreover, you can restore any created backups right from SqlBak’s web interface.
 It will be automatically downloaded from Azure and restored on your server.

 Both applications allow you to send your SQL Server database backups to Windows Azure Storage.
 But as a simple utility, Microsoft SQL Server Backup to Microsoft Azure Tool only sends your files to Azure leaving the job of backup creation to you.
-SqlBak being a full-featured database backup service will do everything for you: backup your database automatically, send the backups to Azure, notify you if something goes wrong and even restore backups back to your server upon request.
+SqlBak being a full-featured database backup service will do everything for you: backup your database automatically, send the backups to Azure, notify you if something goes wrong, and even restore backups back to your server upon request.